samtools/www.htslib.org/workflow.md

 ## <a name="fastq_to_bam"></a>FASTQ to BAM / CRAM - Version 1.0

-The sequencing instruments produce unaligned data, typically in FASTQ format.
+Sequencing instruments produce unaligned data, typically in FASTQ format.
 It is possible to store unaligned data in BAM or CRAM, and indeed it may be preferable as it permits meta-data in the header and per-record auxiliary tags, however in this workflow we consider the